"Hidden Meanings" and Literary Analysis

 The author's deliberately disguised meanings:

 We read obviously double or triple meanings every day in the forms of irony and sarcasm, which over- or under-state the author's real meaning ("Would you wake me when class is over?").
-In literature, we can see it in Aeschylus' Agamemnon when Clytemnestra sings a hymn of praise for her husband's safe return from the war (so she can kill him in revenge for his killing of Iphegenia).
+In literature, we can see it in Aeschylus' Agamemnon when Clytemnestra sings a hymn of praise for her husband's safe return from the war (so she can kill him in revenge for his killing of their daughter, Iphegenia).
 "Dramatic irony" doubles meaning by putting a literally unambiguous statement or action into a context which overcomes its meaning, as when Sophocles' Oedipus first limps onto the stage to proclaim he will solve the murder of the king of Thebes, not knowing that the injuries to his feet (his name means "swollen foot) were directly linked to the prophecy that he would murder that man.

 Furthermore, authors seem to delight in multiplying structural features of their works to embellish their beauty, and in placing small references to other works within them so as to code the finished piece of literature with "hyperlinks" to related ideas and to other works of literature.
 This kind of self-aware multiplication of meaning can take the form of thematic repetition and parallels in plot or language (Odysseus' two shipwrecks, Jane Eyre's "two suitors," Thomas Pynchon's use of ballistic arcs as plot structures in Gravity's Rainbow; Joyce's patterning a Dublin day on the books of the Odyssey, Sylvia Plath's use of ancient Welsh bards' phrasing in her lyrics).
 Such clues reward more curious readers, the patient ones more willing to spend time with the work.
 More importantly, it packs more wisdom into the work, linking it ever tighter to the whole tradition of literary creation.
 Poets want their work to last, forever if possible.
 Creating multiple layers of meaning within it, and grafting it to earlier great works, makes it richer and more durable, more likely to be read for its own sake and for works it relates to..